Costco Cakes: Your Guide to Buying Cakes at Costco

 Can You Order Custom Cakes from Costco?

 Yes, Costco accepts custom cake orders.
-According to Costco’s in-store order form, the bakery team offers a wide variety of designs suited for every type of occasion—from birthday parties to sports events.
+According to Costco’s in-store order form, the bakery team offers a wide variety of designs suited for every type of occasion—including birthday parties, graduation, sports events, and weddings.
 In total, customers can choose between 27 different designs to decorate their cakes.

 While classic birthday illustrations include rainbows, floral decorations, and candles, Costco also offers other unique designs, including graduation caps and crosses.